Circularly polarized gravitational waves from parity-violating scalar-tensor theory

 implies $c_1=c_2$, that is,

 If we require $c_{\mathrm{T}}=1$ for any $a(t)$, we must have

 and

-which are 2 constraint equations among 5 coefficients, leaving 3 free coefficients.
-Together with $b_{3}$ and $b_{4}$, we thus have a class of PV scalar-tensor Lagrangians controlled by 5 free coefficients, in which linear GWs propagate with $c_{\mathrm{T}}=1$.
+which are two constraint equations among five coefficients, leaving three free coefficients.
+Together with $b_{3}$ and $b_{4}$, we thus have a class of PV scalar-tensor Lagrangians controlled by five free coefficients, in which linear GWs propagate with $c_{\mathrm{T}}=1$.
 This is also consistent with the analysis in \cite{Gao:2019liu} (see eqs.
-(121)-(124)), in which 2 constraints among the coefficients of 6 independent PV spatially covariant gravity (SCG) monomials are found, yielding 4 SCG Lagrangians with $c_{\mathrm{T}}=1$.
+(121)-(124)), in which two constraints among the coefficients of six independent PV spatially covariant gravity (SCG) monomials are found, yielding four SCG Lagrangians with $c_{\mathrm{T}}=1$.